dev-aswinreji/BuzzBrewsAndChills/README.md

-This is a ecommerce website
+This is a ecommerce website/
-/n
 use npm init to build the project